polkadot-developers/substrate-docs/content/md/en/docs/test/unit-testing.md

 - Events are not emitted on the genesis block, and so the block number should be set in order for this test to pass.
 - You need to have a `.into()` after instantiating your pallet event, which turns it into a generic event.

-### Advanced Event Testing
+### Advanced event testing

 When testing events in a pallet, often you are only interested in the events that are emitted from your own pallet.
-A helper function like the one below will filter the events to only the ones emitted by your chain, and also convert them into your own event type.
-This is usually placed in the mock file, `mock.rs`.
+The following helper function filters events to include only events emitted by your pallet and converts them into a custom event type.
+A helper function like this is usually placed in the `mock.rs` file for testing in a mock runtime.

 ```rust
 fn only_example_events() -> Vec<super::Event<Runtime>> {